algorandfoundation/algokit-cli/docs/architecture-decisions/2023-01-12_smart-contract-deployment.md

 To be fair, you could have a middle-ground and load the ABI json to populate the `method` parameter of the `addMethodCall` call, but the `methodArgs` are still problematic and there is still no intellisense.

+The suggested implementation for AlgoKit v1 is to provide a basic type-safe TypeScript client (leveraging either the MakerX TypeScript generator or [beaker-ts](https://github.com/algorand-devrel/beaker-ts)) and leave Python with the semi-typed implementation that Beaker currently exposes (with implementing a fully typed Python client as a future implementation effort).

 ### Deployment and development decoupling

 As discussed above, decoupling deployment and development of smart contracts is a useful technique.